Analysis | Four months later, there’s been little political accountability for the Capitol riot

 Put another way, there were two groups that were caught up in a mob mentality Jan.
 6, using the cover provided by large numbers to attack democracy.
 One used vandalism and violence.
 The other used pens.

-In each case, it’s critically important to try to differentiate between those who actively involved in the efforts to overthrow the election and those who simply went along with it.
+In each case, it’s critically important to try to differentiate between those who were actively involved in the efforts to overthrow the election and those who simply went along with it.
 The courts are evaluating the extent to which rioters were responsible for acts of violence and damage at the Capitol, as opposed to those who trespassed within the building.
 We should similarly draw a distinction between those politicians who encouraged false claims about the election, suggesting directly or not that the time for revolution had come (like Trump’s statement from outside the White House that morning that “if you don’t fight like hell, you’re not going to have a country anymore”) and those who simply signed on to the efforts to reject those votes.
 Each action undermined democracy, but the former posed an acute danger while the latter posed a more esoteric one.

 These lines can be blurry.
-But even in cases where it isn’t, there’s been no real political cost paid.
+But even in cases where they aren’t, there’s been no real political cost paid.

 Consider Hawley.
-He was the first senator to sign on to the effort to block the counting of electoral votes, an effort clearly focused on leveraging the energy of Trump’s base for overturning the election results but one he predicated on dubious assertions about the constitutionality of Pennsylvania’s voting process.
+He was the first senator to sign on to the effort to block the counting of electoral votes, an effort clearly focused on leveraging the energy of Trump’s base for overturning the election results, but one he predicated on dubious assertions about the constitutionality of Pennsylvania’s voting process.
 In the days leading up to Jan.
 6, he tweeted that it was “time to STAND UP” and praised other Republicans for “joining the fight.”
 Even after the attack took place, he maintained his objection to the results in Pennsylvania, results that the state’s courts had determined should stand regardless of any questions about constitutionality.

 Hawley both contributed to the anger of the crowd on Jan.
 6, including by giving them a fist-pump of support that morning, and then tried to formally enact their will later that evening.
 The price Hawley paid for this?
 He had a book deal canceled — and then picked up by another publisher.
 He raised a ton of money in the first quarter (though with a caveat) and basked in praise at the Conservative Political Action Conference.